arianccbasile/Systems-Biology-practical2022/README.md

 ## 🛠️ Usage

 You will find everything you need for these practical exercises under the `/notebooks` folder.
 Each tutorial is uploaded as `.html`, `.md`, `.tex`, and `.ipynb` files.
-Therefore, ss you edit the python notebooks, you will still have the original text and results available in the html, markdown, and latex files.
+Therefore, as you edit the python notebooks, you will still have the original text and results available in the html, markdown, and latex files.

 ### Running locally